lfrobert/SQL-Server-and-SSRS-Sales-Report-Project/README.md

 >>> 1. Bill To Location Type
 > 3. Use an embedded data source connection to connect the AdventureWorks2019 database.
 > 4. Use a stored procedure that also can be executed using Sql Server Management Studio as the SSRS Report Dataset.
 This will ensure that the SQL logic isn't stored in the .rdl file and allow for future reports to be able to use that same SQL logic.
 > 5. Create a SQL query with variables that mimics the stored procedure so that analysts with read only SQL access to the AdventureWorks2019 database can understand the logic of the stored procedure in a step by step manner.
-The query should return a results window in SSMS for each of the steps in the process so that other analysts can get an idea of how the stroed procedure works.
+The query should return a results window in SSMS for each of the steps in the process so that other analysts can get an idea of how the stored procedure works.
 # 3. Project Steps
 ## a.
 Dig through the AdventureWorks2019 database and learn how the data is structured and organized.